22388o/tribe-master/README.md

 A multisig bitpac is created where both participants have access to make proposals, submit votes, and thus control the treasurary.

-Both participants can make proposals and submit votes to existing proposals, passed votes generate treasury transactions.
+Both participants can make proposals and submit votes to existing proposals, passed votes generate treasury transactions

-## Roadmap

-- [x] Ordinals (WIP)
-- [ ] Lightning network
-- [ ] Frost
-- [ ] BitVM with Bit Value using Schnorr Signature

-## Status

-Currenctly, we're building our MVP and Alpha software for Tribe